MEN'S SPORTS MEN'S SPORTSWOMEN'S SPORTS WOMEN'S SPORTS

 On July 10, 2017, the ETSU Department of Intercollegiate Athletics announced that former Stony Brook associate head coach Joe Pennucci has been named the new head coach of the Buccaneers’ baseball program.

-Through four seasons at the helm, Pennucci owns a 98-74 record.
-Last season, the ETSU concluded with a 24-25 record and a 13-16 mark in league play.
-The Bucs had a 12-3 record in 2020 before the season was halted due to the COVID-19 pandemic.
-In 2020, the Bucs set a new program record with seven home runs in a game, defeated Clemson and starting pitcher, Landon Knack set the program record with 16 strikeouts in a game.
+In 2021, the ETSU concluded with a 24-25 record and a 13-16 mark in league play.
+The Bucs had an impressive 12-3 record in 2020 before the season was halted due to the COVID-19 pandemic.
+In 2020, the Bucs set a new program record with seven home runs in a game, defeated Clemson and starting pitcher Landon Knack set the program record with 16 strikeouts in a game.
 In 2019, Pennucci’s squad finished with a 34-21 record, marking the best record for the program since 2011.
 Furthermore, the 2019 team set new a Thomas Stadium record with a 22-9 home record — among the best home records in the nation.

-Since Pennucci arrived in Johnson City, the SoCon has named All-Conference teams in three of the four seasons (2020 not awarded due to COVID-19).
-Pennucci has had 12 players received All-SoCon postseason accolades.
+Since Pennucci arrived in Johnson City, the SoCon has named All-Conference teams in four of the five seasons (2020 not awarded due to COVID-19).
+Pennucci has had 17 players received All-SoCon postseason accolades.
 Additionally, three individuals have broken single season or career pitching records with Pennucci at the helm: Landon Knack — career ERA (2.13), Hunter Loyd — fewest hits/9 innings (7.12) and Nathanial Tate — K/9 innings (10.36).

 Since coming to Johnson City, Pennucci has defeated Tennessee three times and Clemson once for four Power-5 wins.